The Choice that Defines us: An intrapersonal Conflict

 Well, we don’t always encounter this kind of conflict between roles.
 Sometimes there’s a battle within the same role.
 Let me show you how it works.
 Alice knows for sure that a teacher has to be kind, understanding, and loyal.
 As she starts to teach kids for the first time, however, she sees that her job also requires her to ask pupils to maintain discipline.
 That doesn’t completely match her belief about being nice all the time.
 How can she be an excellent teacher now?

-In the next article you’ll find out more about other types of intrapersonal conflict, its main features and pitfalls.
-I really hope this will help you to examine yourself better, discovering some new traits in your character.
+In the next article, you’ll find out more about other types of intrapersonal conflict, its main features, and pitfalls.
+I really hope this will help you to examine yourself better, discovering some new traits in your character, and to find the best choices that define us.